GatorEducator/java-assignment-solution-100-01/README.md

-- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Java program that passes all of GatorGrader's checks by, for instance, producing the correct output.
+- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Java program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
   Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of Markdown.

 - **Travis CI Build Status**: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of